maloneype/yposfgold-community-platform/_docs/Planning_Checklist.md

 # Planning Checklist for YPO SF Gold Chapter Management Platform

 This checklist contains exhaustive questions to define the project upfront, grouped by category.
-Status: (Completed), (In Progress), (Pending).
-Last updated: July 16, 2025.
+Status: (Completed), (In Progress), (Pending), (Implemented).
+Last updated: July 28, 2025.
 Resume from In Progress categories.

 ## Category 1: Business & Project Overview (Completed)
 - What is the high-level vision for the platform beyond the described features? (e.g., Future expansions like forums?)
 Answer: Solve lack of central hub; outperform Chapter Pro by 20x UX; scalable multi-tenant; future forums/notifications/calendar.